liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

         - `view.jsp`

 All projects, regardless of type, are created with a `build.xml` file.
-This file provides the means for compilation and deployment of your plugins.
+This file gives Liferay IDE the means for compilation and deployment of your plugins.
 Another default file is `liferay-plugin-package.properties`.
 This file contains important metadata on your project.
 Liferay IDE's *properties* view gives you a simple interface to inspect or specify the file's fields, including your project's dependencies and deployment context, display name, and Liferay version.

 <!--I was unsure whether we wanted to document every field in thie
 liferay-plugin-package.properties file here?
-How much detail is desired? -->
+How much detail is desired?
+I couldn't fiund any other documentation of the file on liferay.com. -->

 <!--
 Inform the reader that the project is created to the Liferay Plugins SDK